 It’s not just bad news for photographers either, whether they like it or not bands need photographers especially in the early stages of their careers to generate publicity.
 A good photograph can catch the eye of the reader and make them read an article/review they might otherwise have skimmed past which in turn raises the profile of these bands.

 A major reason behind the sudden increase in the number of these contracts appearing is the perception that some photographers use their images to create unofficial merchandise (posters, t-shirts etc.) which will damage the bands income and their managers wouldn’t be doing their jobs if they weren’t trying to protect their clients revenue, but copyright should always belong to the creator of the piece of work whether it’s a painting, an article, a photograph or a piece of music.
-The exception being where the piece is created under a agreement, but in that case the creator should be fairly rewarded up front.
+The exception being where the piece is created under a work for hire agreement, but in that case the creator should be fairly rewarded up front.
 In fact this is exactly the approach LA band The Killers have taken.
 While I’m disappointed that they’ve taken this step at least they’re being fair about it.
 They want complete control over photographs of their performances so they pay their own photographers to cover the shows.

 So what can we do about it, other than bitching about it on blogs/forums/photosharing sites?
 Pete Jenkins of the NUJ is working on a standard contract which it is hoped will protect both the interests of the performers and those of the photo-journalists covering the shows, however for that to have an impact it needs to become the standard accepted agreement which means everyone needs to know about it, in particular those just starting out in the business.
 We need to spread the word and educate photographers that are still buzzing from being able to shoot their favourite bands that their work has value and it isn’t yet (nor should it ever be) the norm to sign away copyright without appropriate compensation.